 Codon's documentation is explicit: it is not a drop-in replacement for CPython.
 The compiler enforces static typing, which means it cannot handle programs where variable types change at runtime, or programs that use Python's runtime reflection capabilities — features like getattr, setattr, or dynamic class modification that appear in metaprogramming, some web frameworks, and object-relational mappers.

 Not every Python standard library module has been reimplemented in Codon.
 The compiler supports calling any Python package through its interoperability layer — you can import matplotlib, scikit-learn, or any other library using from python import — but doing so bypasses Codon's native compilation for that library and leaves performance on the table.
 The full performance benefit comes when both the program logic and its numeric libraries are compiled natively.
-For codebases where full migration is impractical, Codon offers two incremental paths: the @jit decorator compiles individual functions within an otherwise standard CPython program, and the pyext build mode compiles Codon code into Python extension modules that can be imported directly from CPython — similar to Cython, but without requiring the .pyx syntax.
+For codebases where full migration is impractical, Codon offers two incremental paths: the @codon.jit decorator compiles individual functions within an otherwise standard CPython program, and the pyext build mode compiles Codon code into Python extension modules that can be imported directly from CPython — similar to Cython, but without requiring the .pyx syntax.
 Source: Codon Changelog, Exaloop.

-"Python has been battle-tested by numerous people, and Codon hasn't reached anything like that yet.
-It needs to run a lot more programs, get a lot more feedback, and harden up more." — Saman Amarasinghe, MIT professor and CSAIL principal investigator.
+"Codon hasn't reached anything like that yet.
+It needs more programs." — Saman Amarasinghe, MIT professor and CSAIL principal investigator, on readiness relative to CPython.
 Source: IEEE Spectrum, 2023

 That candid assessment from Codon's own academic supervisor is worth taking seriously.
 The USENIX March 2025 review confirmed that for workloads dominated by simple data aggregation — filling a dictionary, summing values, processing log files — Codon provided no meaningful speedup over CPython.
 Farrow's own log-file summarization script, which fills an associative array and prints sorted totals, ran in essentially the same time under Codon as under CPython.
 Performance gains are concentrated in compute-bound workloads: numerical loops, large array operations, signal processing, and genomic sequence analysis.
 Programs that spend the majority of their time on I/O or dictionary operations are unlikely to benefit from Codon compilation.
 Source: USENIX, March 2025.